High-Dimensional Learning under ApproximateSparsity with Applications to Nonsmooth Estimation and Regularized Neural Networks: Significant subspace second-order necessary conditions

+Because the FCP is nonconvex, so is Eq. \eqref{general formulation}.
+Thus, computing the global solution to \eqref{general formulation} is intractable.
+Nonetheless, our theories concern only local stationary points.
+We show that these local solutions are good enough to ensure the promised statistical performance.

-{In this paper, we generalize the significant subspace second-order necessary condition (S$^3$ONC) by \cite{nonzero bound} and \cite{Liu Yao and Li Ye 2016,Liu Wang Yao and Li Ye 2016}.
-Specifically, \cite{nonzero bound} provide a second-order necessary condition that is equivalent to the S$^3$ONC for linear regression with bridge regularization.
-Then, \cite{Liu Yao and Li Ye 2016,Liu Wang Yao and Li Ye 2016} consider the S$^3$ONC in a more general setting under the assumption that the empirical risk function is twice differentiable.
-Such an assumption is further relaxed in this paper.}
+In particular, we consider the stationary points that are characterized by the satisfaction of the significant subspace second-order necessary conditions (S$^3$ONC), which are closely similar to the necessary conditions discussed by \cite{chen2010a} for linear regression with bridge regularization and by \cite{liu2017a,liu2018a} under the assumption that the empirical risk function is everywhere twice differentiable.
+This paper generalizes the characterizations of the S$^3$ONC to scenarios where the twice-differentiability may not hold everywhere.